glagoudas/glagoudas.github.io/_pages/about.md

 improve animal gut health.
 Our goal was to reduce the use of antibiotics for growth promotion in animals.

-I completed my Ph.D. in 2018 in [Paul Blainey's lab](http://blainey.mit.edu/) at MIT and the Broad Institute.
+I completed my Ph.D. in [Paul Blainey's lab](http://blainey.mit.edu/) at MIT and the Broad Institute.
 I built microfluidic technologies to analyze microbial genomes, and I used DNA sequencing to study antibiotic resistance.
 I have experience in genomic sequencing, microfluidics, microbiology, and